mumuki/mulang/README.md

 ## Patterns

+Patterns are the second most important element of Mulang AST.
+They represent things that don't hold a value, but are instead used to match values, like patterns in imperative `case` or `switch` statements, functional pattern matching in `match` or `case` expressions, or exception matching in `try-catch` or `begin-rescue`-like statements in object oriented languages.

 ### `VariablePattern`

 > Variable pattern represent a variable match.
 It corresponds to normal formal parameters in precedural languages,